Cheapest Neighborhoods in Stamford, CT

-Some of the cheapest neighborhoods in Stamford are East Side Stamford, Glenbrook, and Downtown Stamford.
+Some of the cheapest neighborhoods in Stamford are Glenbrook, Downtown Stamford Historic District, and Downtown Stamford.
 These neighborhoods offer some of the lowest rent prices in Stamford, making them ideal for renters on a budget.
-As of March 24, 2026, the average rent in Stamford is $2,704, which is 0.1% higher than last year.
+As of June 23, 2026, the average rent in Stamford is $2,786, which is 1.8% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Glenbrook